surniaulula/wpsso/readme.txt

 = 3.40.5-dev1 =

 (2017/03/15) Added the 'og:updated_time' meta tag for post objects.
-Added a check for "Use Filtered (SEO) Title" before returning the SEO Framework title (Pro version).
+Added a missing check for "Use Filtered (SEO) Title" before returning the SEO Framework title (Pro version).

 = 3.40.4-1 =